 As we get older bone is lost from the upper jaw bone which is the structural support for the nasal tip.
 As a result the tip starts to droop and the width of the radix reduces.
 This can be corrected with nose filler to add support and raise the tip projection.

 Dermal filler in the midline of the nose can improve this.
 A commonly sought after feature in Asian patients.

 - The nasofrontal angle can be improved with nose filler in the nasal bridge.
 This is viewed side on.

 - Bumps and asymmetry can be corrected

-- Irregularities after surgical rhinoplasty can be improved (in discussion with your Plastic Surgeon)
+- Irregularities after surgical rhinoplasty can be improved with nose filler (in discussion with your Plastic Surgeon)